Content note: this post contains reference to extreme violence

 Femicide is the most severe consequence of gender based violence.

-In Mexico, at least 1,741 woman have been victims of femicide in 2017.
+In Mexico, at least 1,741 women have been victims of femicide in 2017.
 This statistic comes from geophysicist Maria Salguero, who has been collecting and compiling data in an interactive map showing the geolocations of femicides known to have taken place in the country.

 In her map, Salguero has recorded 4,105 cases of femicide to date since January 2004.
 This data does not include all femicides within that time period, since it only includes information available from google notifications and newspapers.
 The map represents a huge amount of time, effort and dedication, and I’m very grateful to Maria for all the work she has done.
 Nonetheless, her map reveals something terrifying, because in reality the numbers are much higher than it is able to show.